 However, upon entering a new street, it was apparent that the large church, with its commanding view of the city, was having an outside church service in their expansive parking lot.
 Cars parked a safe distance apart, with men wearing orange safety vests making sure the rules were enforced.
 The musicians and singers were under a portico at the front of the church, and they were belting out hymns aplenty.
 Heard, I am sure, across much of the city..

-Unicorns are mentioned eight times in the Holy Bible.
-So – there they were.
+The Unicorn is mentioned eight times in the Holy Bible.
 The list is below.

-Therefore, when I have Druids, and their affiliated unicorns, go to Jerusalem in my novel A Lost Gospel, to make sure Jesus gets crucified, I feel I was on solid ground.
-And when one of my druids, Ogma, has the following experience, I believe it possesses a symmetry of Biblical proportions.
+When I have Druids, and their unicorns, go to Jerusalem in my novel A Lost Gospel, to make sure Jesus gets crucified, I feel I am on solid ground.
+And when one of my druids, Ogma, has the following experience, I believe it is a symmetry of Biblical proportions.

 Unicorns are mentioned in the following places of The Bible:

 God brought them out of Egypt; he hath as it were the strength of an unicorn.

 From A Lost Gospel